stdlib-js/stdlib/tools/pkg-json/lint/README.md

 ### Notes

+* If part of a standard stream pipeline, results are written to `stdout` as newline-delimited JSON ([NDJSON][ndjson]).
+Otherwise, results are pretty printed by default.
 * If not provided a `dir` argument, the current working directory is the search directory.
 * To provide multiple exclusion glob patterns, set multiple `--ignore` option arguments.